Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 Your phone, your passport, your euros.
 The FuninCrea Hidden Money Belt goes flat under your shirt.
 RFID-blocking.
 Wear it on travel days and at the show.
 Paris pickpockets target tourists who keep wallets in back pockets - don't be that.

 French outlets are standard European two-pin.
 The Anker EU Travel Adapter with USB-C ports covers France and continental Europe.
-Two so the tween isn't sneaking yours.
+Two so the teen isn't sneaking yours.

 Bonus mom angle: photocard and mecha trades